-Abby Kluchin '03, a religion Honors major at Swarthmore and now an adjunct faculty member at the Cooper Union, practices intellectual community building at the Brooklyn Institute.
+Abby Kluchin '03, a religion Honors major at Swarthmore and now Assistant Professor of Philosophy and Religious Studies at Ursinus College, practiced intellectual community building at the Brooklyn Institute.
 More

 In this talk, Assistant Professor of Religion Tariq al-Jamil explores the bodily practices and social behaviors associated with religious dissimulation - known as "taqiyya,” a practice in which a Shi’ite can lie about their faith in order to save a life - in 13th- and 14th-century Iraq.
 More from Hiding in Plain Sight

 The study of religion can offer deep and meaningful explorations into vital questions of identity, community, and selfhood in an academic setting.